 3. Types of Products to Launch

-Bottled mineral water (in different sizes) and Mineral water Jar (20 liters), these are the two most commonly used type of bottled water products available in the Indian Market.
+Bottled mineral water (in different sizes) and Mineral water Jars (20 litres) are the two most commonly used types of bottled water products available in the Indian Market.

 You can produce both types if there is a demand for these products in your region.
 These factors affect your plant area and total investment.